elixir-ecto/ecto/guides/Getting Started.md

 use Ecto, then the database querying for both of those applications will be almost identical.

-**If you want to see the code from this guide, you can view it [at radar/guides/ecto/friends on GitHub](https://github.com/radar/guides/tree/master/ecto/friends).
+**If you want to see the code from this guide, you can view it [at ecto/examples/friends on GitHub](https://github.com/elixir-lang/ecto/tree/master/ecto/friends).**

-If you've come from the Ruby language, the equivalent there would be Active Record, Data Mapper, or Sequel.
+If you've come from the Ruby language, the "equivalent" there would be Active Record, Data Mapper, or Sequel.
 Java has Hibernate, and so on.

 In this guide, we're going to learn some basics about Ecto, such as creating,